gabe1732/Stock-analysis/README.md

 # Stock-analysis VBA Challenge

 ## Overview of Stock-Analysis
-  The purpose of this project was to write a code that would make it easy to anlyze a group of stock over two years.
+  The purpose of this project was to write a code that would make it easy to analyze a group of stock over two years.
-  The code was to summarize the stock information by stock and other pertinat financial information.
-The code needed to easily identify important inforamation visually as well with color.
-This would allow the individual to visually identify successfull stock vs poorly performing stock.
+  The code was to summarize the stock information by stock and other pertinent financial information.
+The code needed to easily identify important information visually as well with color.
+This would allow the individual to visually identify successful stock vs poorly performing stock.

 ## Results of refactoring and upgrading my code
    Before refactoring my code to include an index of the tickers `Dim tickerIndex As Integer, tickerIndex = 0` the run